keshavkmr48/Knit-Project/README.md

     - End-User should be able to study survey data at multiple levels in Top-2-Down Approach.
 Few of the High Level Insights about data should come automatically once the data is uploaded.

         **Level-01 : Survey Response Meta Data (Auto-Generated)**\
-            Example:- \
+            Example: \
               - Total Number of Survey Participants,\
               - % of participants with complete responses,\
               - % of responses for each questions,\
               - Top 5 questions answered, Least 5 questions answered. \
             This will help in setting up the context for analysing the response of the survey for business insights.

         **Level-02 : Business Metrics (Quant & Qual) captured through data (Configurable/Manual)**\